oanda/candlestick-graph/README.md

 **Note:** No error checking is done on any of the values passed to these functions.

 ##Known Issues
+* Candlesticks are cut off at the edges of the graph.
+FIX: Load version 1.1 (unstable) of the visualization library.

 * Dragging sliders too close together causes the x-axis to change to a 10 year scale.
-* Candlesticks are cut off at the edges of the graph.